ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 A tree showing the phylogenetic relationship appears.
 Read the caption and decide if you agree.

 Questions:
-1. Which isolates cluster together?
+1. Which species cluster together?
 2. Which genomes are most closely related to the *S. aureus* genomes?
 3. Is this a reliable tree?